10 Qualities & Skills Every Successful HR Professional Should Have

 5. Be Comfortable Making Difficult Decisions

 Unfortunately, HR isn’t all fun and games.
 More often than not you’ll have to put what is best for the company ahead of your personal desires, whether that’s assisting with layoffs or scaling back employee benefits.
-HR pros have to make difficult decisions on a daily basis.
+HR pros have to be adaptable and make difficult decisions on a daily basis.
 Knowing your decisions impact the lives of your employees and their families can be a daunting realization, but being able to make the right call for the good of business is an important and necessary skill for any HR pro.

 6. Take Risks